Master Arts & Cultural Management: FAQ

 Who is the target audience of the Masters programme?

-The Masters programme Arts and Cultural Management is targeted at employees of cultural organizations in different countries who wish to improve in their profession regarding strategy building, entrepreneurship and audience development, taking into account opportunities and risks of fundamental societal changes, for example, societal political challenges, demographic migration, processes of digitalization and globalization.
+The Masters programme Arts and Cultural Management is targeted at people worldwide working in the cultural field who wish to improve in their profession regarding strategy building, entrepreneurship, audience development, taking into account opportunities and risks of fundamental societal changes, for example, societal political challenges, demographic migration, processes of digitalization and globalization.
 It is also designed for people who would like to work in that field.

 Do I have to know German to study in the Masters programme Arts and Cultural Management?